leodambrosi/office_weather/README.md

-# what & why?
+# why?

-Measuring Co2 and Temperature at [Woogas office](http://www.wooga.com/jobs/office-tour/).
+Measuring Co2 and Temperature in closed environments (office, home).

 People are sensitive to high levels of Co2 or uncomfortably hot work environments, so we want to have some numbers.
-It turns out that our [office](https://metrics.librato.com/share/dashboards/l7pd2aia) does vary in temperature and Co2 across the floors.

 # requirements